nmbr73/Shaderfuse/Shaders/Tunnel/TNTHTW.md

+# TNTHTW

+This Fuse is based on the Shadertoy '_[Try not to hit the walls](https://www.shadertoy.com/view/XsKcDG)_' by [hisojarvi](https://www.shadertoy.com/user/hisojarvi).
+Conversion to DCTL and encapsulation into a fuse done by [JiPi](../../Site/Profiles/JiPi.md).
+See [Tunnel](README.md) for more fuses in this category.

 <!-- +++ DO NOT REMOVE THIS COMMENT +++ DO NOT ADD OR EDIT ANY TEXT BEFORE THIS LINE +++ IT WOULD BE A REALLY BAD IDEA +++ -->

 A Classic.